CarloVetc/project-funding/developers_pgp_proof.md

-# EthereumClassic Core Developer PGP List
+# EthereumClassic Core PGP List

 Below is a list of core developer PGP's for public verification of official releases, code commits/PRs, press releases, etc. We are releasing this list in an effort to